Rich2/openstrat/README.md

 **6. Dev** Depends on all the other modules.
 This is purely an integration module for development purposes and is not intended to contain library code.

 The code is organised so if it gains significant traction with other developers, then it can be broken up into separate repositories.
+[Useful Git commands](/WebPages/DocPages/gitCommands.html)

 **Road Map** Priorities- To be completed.
    - Audio (not urgent) : (scalajs hooks into Web API AudioContext so thats half the bases covered?).
 Wod won't look into jfx now until things a bit more certain that way.